oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 jhipster jdl reactive-ms.jdl
 ```

-After the generation, you will find sub-folders were created for the `gateway`, `store` and `blog` services.
-The `gateway` will act as the front-end application, and a secure router to the `store` and `blog` microservices.
+After the generation, you will find sub-folders were created for the `gateway`, `store`, and `blog` services.
+The `gateway` will act as the front-end application and a secure router to the `store` and `blog` microservices.

 The next step is to generate the Kubernetes deployment descriptors.
 In the project root folder, create a `kubernetes` directory and run the `k8s` JHipster sub-generator: